Fender Precision Bass: Design alterations and variants

-The original Precision Bass of 1951 shared several of its design features with the six-string Telecaster guitar, the main difference being its double cutaway body.
-The 1954 release of the Stratocaster with its contoured edges for comfort, was inspired by the Precision bass, which in kind, also received the same style body contours.
+The original Precision Bass of 1951 shared several of its design features with the Telecaster electric guitar, the main difference being its double cutaway body.
+The 1954 Stratocaster guitar with its contoured edges for comfort, was inspired by the Precision bass.

+In turn the Precision Bass then borrowed design elements from the Stratocaster guitar: The model season of 1954/55 saw the introduction of a body shape and comfort carve similar to the Stratocaster.

-In 1957 the headstock and pickguard were redesigned to resemble the Stratocaster, with a rounder neck heel replacing the original square shape.
+The 1957 model had its headstock and pickguard redesigned to resemble the Stratocaster, and a rounder neck heel replacing the original square shape.
 A redesigned pickguard was made of a single layer of gold-anodized aluminium with 10 screw holes.

-At the same time the original single-coil pickup was replaced by the "split-coil" design with staggered pole pieces which is now known as the typical Precision pickup.
-Its two coils are typically connected in a humbucking mode, a feature that was not emphasized by Fender at the time, as Seth Lover's patent on the humbucking pickup had not yet expired.
+Most notably, in the 1957 model, the original single-coil pickup was replaced by the "split-coil" design with staggered pole pieces which is now known as the typical Precision pickup.
+Its two coils are typically connected in a hum-cancelling mode, a feature that was not emphasized by Fender at the time, as Seth Lover's patent on the humbucker pickup had not yet expired.

-In 1959 a glued-on rosewood fingerboard featuring "clay"-style dot position markers replaced the 1-piece maple neck and remained standard until 1966/67, when the CBS-owned Fender companies began to offer a separate, laminated maple fingerboard capped on a maple neck.
+In 1959 a glued-on rosewood fingerboard featuring "clay"-style dot position markers replaced the one-piece maple neck and remained standard until 1966/67, when the now-CBS-owned Fender company began to offer a separate, laminated maple fingerboard capped on a maple neck.
 Rosewood fingerboards were then made of a veneered, round-laminated piece of wood and pearloid dot markers replaced the "clay"-style inlays introduced in 1959.

-In 1960 the aluminum pickguard was replaced with a 13-screw celluloid design having 3 or 4 layers of black, white, white pearloid or with a brown "tortoise-shell" pattern).
+In 1960 the aluminum pickguard was replaced with a 13-screw celluloid design having three or four layers of black, white, white pearloid or with a brown "tortoise-shell" pattern).
 In the same year the newly designed Fender Jazz Bass was released.

 The original Telecaster-derived design, with a few updates, was reintroduced in 1968 as the Fender Telecaster Bass.
 Within a few years, this evolved into a model distinctly different from the contemporary Precision Bass, alongside which it was marketed through 1979.
 Two artist-designed models use the Telecaster Bass body style; the Mike Dirnt Precision Bass, using today's standard single split-coil pick-up, and the Sting Precision Bass, using a single coil pick-up as did the earliest design.

-Since 1969 the 1-piece maple neck option was offered on many Fender basses, with the rosewood fretboard as an alternative.
-Some Precision Basses made in the 1970s were also available with an unlined fretless rosewood, ebony or (usually) maple fingerboard, popularized by endorsees Sting and Tony Franklin.
+Since 1969 the one-piece maple neck option was offered on many Fender basses, with the rosewood fretboard as an alternative.
+Some Precision Basses made in the 1970s were also available with an unlined fretless rosewood, ebony or (usually) maple fingerboard, popularized by Sting and Tony Franklin.

-In 1968, The headstock graphic was changed to a new "waterslide" design.
+In 1968, the headstock graphic was changed to a new "waterslide" design.
 In 1977, the "Precision Bass" wordmark was changed to a smaller, sans-serif design.

-In the mid-1990s Fender briefly offered a fretless P-Bass as a part of the first generation of the "American Standard" line.
-This variant was dropped at the end of the 20th century.
+In the mid-1990s Fender briefly offered a fretless Precision Bass as a part of the first generation of the "American Standard" line.
+This variant was dropped at the end of the decade.